tpgmartin/presentations/tech-book-club/ydkjs_async_and_performance_chapter_3_promises.md

 * ...but there are some edgecases
 * Don't rely on ordering of multiple callbacks
 * Explicit race condition with `Promise.race([..])`
-* Multiple paramters in reject/resolve will be silently ignored - must be wrapped in array/object
+* Multiple parameters in reject/resolve will be silently ignored - must be wrapped in array/object
 * Error handling behaviour follows from immutability of resolved Promises
 * `Promise.resolve(..)` will always return a genuine Promise
 * Good pattern to wrap all async tasks with `Promise.resolve(..)`